nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - local-part:
     - Only alphanumerical and special characters "+_.-" are allowed.
-    - It cannot start or end with any special characters.
+    - It cannot start with any special characters.
 - domain:
     - Made up of 1 **or** 2 domain labels (separated by periods ".").
     - Each domain label can only contain alphanumerical characters and hyphens "-", if any.
     - Each domain label must start and end with an alphanumerical character.
     - The last domain label must contain at least 2 characters.
+    -
+#### 4.4.2 `TELEGRAM_HANDLE` format

+- Handle:
+    - Must start with the "@" symbol.
+    - Only alphanumerical characters and underscore "_" are allowed.
+    - Must be between 5 and 32 characters long (inclusive).

-#### 4.4.2 Examples of fields
+#### 4.4.3 Examples of fields

 | Field               | Valid                                                      | Invalid                                                                                                   |
 |---------------------|------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------|